wolfenrain/wattles/docs/roadmap.md

 # Roadmap 🗺️

 As this package is highly experimental and new, a high-level overview of the roadmap can be useful.
-It will allow people to more easily track what features Wattles is getting and what their states are.
+It will allow people to more easily track what features Wattle(s) is getting and what their states are.

 ## Areas of Focus 💡

 ### Production Readiness ⚙️

 #### Testing 🧪